-7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
-Nepal Bhutan Tour Package from Kathmandu takes you to the trip into the mystic Himalayan nations within a-week of time.
+"7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
+Nepal Bhutan Tour Package from Kathmandu takes you on the trip into the mystic Himalayan nations within a-week of time."
 Nepal is popular for its age-old temple, monuments, monasteries, and ethnic diversity, and also the diversity of flora fauna.
 Nepal attracts tourists because of its eye-catching view of the lush green hills and forest and also has a glimpse of all of the cultural and natural beauties that will definitely make you feel once is not enough.
 On this wonderful tour, you will visit Bhutan from Kathmandu for 4 days as a unique cultural visit to Bhutan.
 Bhutan lies between two big nations (China and India).
 Bhutan is a small country like Nepal which is landlocked.
-Bhutan believes in not in GDP but Gross National…
+Bhutan believes not in GDP but Gross National Happiness…

-7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
-Nepal Bhutan Tour Package from Kathmandu takes you to the trip into the mystic Himalayan nations within a-week of time.
+“7-Day Kathmandu Bhutan Wonderful Tour is a short and sweet cultural journey of two wonderful South Asian countries (Nepal and Bhutan).
+Nepal Bhutan Tour Package from Kathmandu takes you on the trip into the mystic Himalayan nations within a-week of time.”

 Nepal is popular for its age-old temple, monuments, monasteries, and ethnic diversity, and also the diversity of flora fauna.
 Nepal attracts tourists because of its eye-catching view of the lush green hills and forest and also has a glimpse of all of the cultural and natural beauties that will definitely make you feel once is not enough.